 No matter the level of athletic performance, the repetitive activities of athletes can result in significant physical and mental stress.
 Athletes suffering from stress may see longer recovery times and poor immune function, which can seriously hinder any chance at athletic improvement.

 Deep tissue massage can help athletes to manage stress by lowering cortisol levels and improving the function of the parasympathetic nervous system.
 In turn, athletes can expect more restful sleep and better overall health in the long term.

 It breaks up scar tissue caused by injury

 Sports injuries are not completely healed by surgical intervention – the road to recovery can be long and painful, and deep tissue massage helps to fight pain and stiffness during recuperation.

 Scar tissue often forms in the wake of surgery, causing ongoing pain and stiffness if left untreated.
 Alongside inflammation, scar tissue can prevent optimal blood flow, meaning the affected area does not receive the nutrients and oxygen necessary to recover quickly.

 Experienced deep tissue massage therapists can identify and break up areas of scar tissue to help you return to prime condition as quickly as possible.

-Wade the massage guy has been passionate about health and wellness for over 10 years, and has studied multiple forms of bodywork, Remedial Massage, Deep Tissue Massage, Sports Massage, Myofascial Release, and many more.
+Health and wellness have been a passion of mine for a very long time.
+I have studied multiple forms of bodywork including Remedial Massage, Deep Tissue Massage, Sports Massage, Myofascial Release, and many more.

-He holds a Diploma in Remedial Massage which enables clients to claim on the spot.
+I hold a Diploma in Remedial Massage which enables clients to claim on the spot.”